thezedt/mr500v1-openwrt/README.md

 ![hardware-label](images/hardware-label.jpg)

-_My device initially ran operator-specific firmware, hence the (ROORG) labeling._
+_My device came with operator-specific firmware, hence the (ROORG) designation._

 ---
 > [!CAUTION]
 > **Don't proceed unless you create full flash backups, are comfortable around flash programmers and/or bricked devices or can easily afford to buy a new router.**
-> **Opening the device to access the serial console will also most likely void your warranty (and definitely break some/all plastic clips)**
+> **Opening the device to access the serial console will also most likely void your warranty (and definitely break some or all plastic clips)**

 ## Installation

 > [!IMPORTANT]
-> I have used **only** the serial console method as described in the [MR600 commit message](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commitdiff;h=78110c3b5fce119d13cd45dadd33ca396c8ce197) to install OpenWrt on the MR500.
+> I have teste **only** the serial console method as described in the [MR600 commit message](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commitdiff;h=78110c3b5fce119d13cd45dadd33ca396c8ce197) to install OpenWrt on the MR500.
-> While a `factory` image exists, the ~~MR600 does not have a device page yet so I cannot confirm if it is possible to install OpenWrt directly from the Tp-Link web interface~~ [MR600 device page](https://openwrt.org/toh/hwdata/tp-link/tp-link_archer_mr600_v2) links to the initramfs image for factory install, so it is probably not possible to install OpenWrt directly from the Tp-Link web interface.
+> While a `factory` image exists, the [MR600 device page](https://openwrt.org/toh/hwdata/tp-link/tp-link_archer_mr600_v2) still links to the initramfs image for factory install, so it is probably not possible to install OpenWrt directly from the Tp-Link web interface.
 Perhaps [this discussion](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489?page=5) holds the complete answer.
-> Even if that is already supported, the same `factory` image may or may not work with MR500's OEM web interface to allow for firmware migration.
+> Even if that is already supported, the same `factory` image may or may not work with Tp-Link web interface to allow for firmware migration, and this is a scenario I have not tested.

+> [!NOTE]
+> If you want to poke around the Tp-Link firmware first, the login credentials for the serial console are `admin / 1234`.

 **1.** Start a TFTP server - [Tftpd64](https://pjo2.github.io/tftpd64/) will do just fine.